 advise on repairs, and if needed - recommend the type of specialist best suited

-My primary mission is to take a hard, close look at the property and to supply
+My primary mission is to make a thorough assessment of the property, and to

-you with a detailed, readable and understandable inspection report, which
+supply you with a detailed, readable and understandable inspection report,

-covers the structure and operating systems.
-Areas I inspect include;
+which covers the foundation, structure and operating systems.
+Areas I inspect

-Systems, Plumbing Systems, and Appliances.
-For a more detailed list of
+& Air Conditioning Systems, Plumbing Systems, and Appliances.
+For a more